NataliaBlueCloud/Hypoexponential-Distribution-Queuing-Delay/README.md

 This repository contains R Markdown code for simulating and analyzing a system with hypoexponential distribution across three links, as well as functions for calculating delays for a variable number of links (N).
 The simulation is conducted using the _simmer_ package, and theoretical calculations are performed using _igraph_ and _EnvStats_.

 ## Hypoexponential Distribution:
-In the context of multiple parallel M/M/1 links, the service time distribution is not necessarily exponential anymore.
+In the context of multiple links with M/M/1 queuing model, the service time distribution is not necessarily exponential anymore.
 Instead, it follows a hypoexponential distribution, which is a mixture of exponential distributions.

 ## Properties of Hypoexponential Distribution:
 - Mean and Variance: The mean and variance of a hypoexponential distribution can be calculated based on the parameters of the exponential components in the mixture.